 Although earlier versions of this instruction applied a "clear and convincing" standard to proof of fair use, the Committee has not found any authority specifying the standard of proof for this issue.
 See Holbrook & Harris, eds., Model Jury Instructions: Copyright, Trademark, And Trade Dress Litigation 246 (2008) ("The case law dealing with the fair use defense does not address the burden of proof requirement.").
 Accordingly, this instruction and Instruction 15.22 (Defenses-Abandonment-Affirmative Defense-Defendant's Burden of Proof) have been revised to reflect the standard generally applied in civil cases - a preponderance of the evidence.
 See Grogan v.
-Garner, 498 U.S. 279, 286 (1991) ("Because the preponderance-of-the-evidence standard results in a roughly equal allocation of the risk of error between litigants, we presume that this standard is applicable in civil actions between private litigants unless 'particularly important individual interests or rights are at stake.") (citations omitted); United States v.
+Garner, 498 U.S. 279, 286 (1991) ("Because the preponderance-of-the-evidence standard results in a roughly equal allocation of the risk of error between litigants, we presume that this standard is applicable in civil actions between private litigants unless 'particularly important individual interests or rights are at stake."") (citations omitted); United States v.
 F/V Repulse, 688 F.2d 1283, 1284 (9th Cir.
 1982) ("The preponderance of the evidence standard applies in civil cases The few exceptions are very limited and include only those cases involving fraud or possible loss of individual liberty, citizenship, or parental rights.
-'The interests at stake in those cases are deemed to be more substantial than the mere loss of money . . . '.") (citations omitted); cf. Comment to Instruction 15.22 (Defenses-Abandonment -Affirmative Defense-Defendant's Burden of Proof).
+'The interests (citations omitted); cf. Comment to Instruction 15.22 (Defenses-Abandonment -Affirmative Defense-Defendant's Burden of Proof).